zerynth/docs-v3/docs/new_posts/2021-03-22-networking-library-eth.md

 ```python
 resolve(host)
 ```
-Resolves the symbolic name for the given `host` to its IP address by using the configured DNS servers and return a string with the result.
+Resolves the symbolic name for the given `host` to its IP address by using the configured DNS server and returning a string with the result.

 When the `host` cannot be resolved, the `ResolveError` exception is raised.